Muhammadsiddiq-code/muhammadsiddiq-code/README.md

 <!-- About Me Section -->
 ## 🚀 About Me

-I'm a passionate **Frontend Developer** specializing in building modern, user-friendly and efficient web applications.
+I'm a passionate **Fullstack Developer** specializing in building modern, user-friendly and efficient web applications.
 Constantly learning, improving and building new products.

 - 🔭 Working at **Algoritm**